 Call your doctor if your headache does not go away at all after taking the first eletriptan tablet.

 If you use eletriptan long-term, your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
-This will help your doctor determine if it is still safe for you to take eletriptan.

 Store at room temperature away from moisture and heat.